 2023 Fair Results

 Congratulations to Santa Barbara County's entrants in the California Science and Engineering Fair.
-Three of our students placed at the CSEF in their divisions:
+Two of our students placed at the CSEF in their divisions:

 What Is a Science Fair